 - hairless areas in the form of large, poorly defined patches 1 to 3 cm in diameter

-- presence of broken hair a few millimeters from the skin.
+- presence of broken hair a few millimetres from the skin.

 - Crusty lesions scattered on the scalp